johanbrook/johanbrook.com/src/posts/2015-05-18-what-has-happened-so-far.md

 ### Communicate and work remotely

 The guys were in the same office, but communicated over chat with [Flowdock](https://www.flowdock.com/).
 They had some consultants working remotely, and it's been in Lookback's ethos since its beginnings that remote work should be a baseline.
 I learned how to *over communicate* and explicitly ask for help and give status updates more than ever before.
+More on Lookback's way of working in another post (I recommend [Lookback's blog](http://lookback.io) in the meantime).

 ### Receive reviews